UWA-Robotics-Club/self-balancing-robot/site/docs/accelerometer_and_gyroscope.md

 ![MPU6050 connections](http://127.0.0.1:4000/assets/accelerometer_and_gyroscope/I2C_1.png)
 3. Locate your Arduino libraries folder on your device.
 There should be a folder called 'Arduino' under 'Documents'.
 Inside it will be a folder called 'Libraries'.
 4. Find the 'Arduino/I2Cdev' and 'Arduino/MPU6050' folders in the .zip archive and copy it into your libraries folder for Arduino.

+{: .highlight }
+> For more information on I2C communication, click <a href="https://www.circuitbasics.com/basics-of-the-i2c-communication-protocol/" target="_blank">here</a>!.

 ### Calibrating the MPU6050
 To calibrate the MPU6050, we will be applying a level of abstraction and running the Arduino code found <a href="https://github.com/UWA-Robotics-Club/self-balancing-robot/blob/main/MPU6050_Calibration/MPU6050_Calibration.ino" target="_blank">here</a>.